 On the 'General system settings' page in the 'Network ports' section, you can manually set the operating mode for each network port.
-By default, the Keenetic router's built-in Ethernet switch uses automatic detection of connection speed and cable type (duplex mode).
+The Keenetic router's built-in Ethernet switch automatically detects connection speed and cable type (duplex mode) by default.
 If necessary, the speed/duplex settings on the Ethernet port can be set manually.

 2. Setting one of the LAN ports as a WAN port.